 Contractor: Dobson & Archillus

 Description: The building faces south and is a two story red colored brick structure.
-The building is located on landscaped grounds in the center of Blountstown to the west of the courthouse and the south front has a projecting center section with arched entrance and recessed doorway on the first story.
+The building is located on landscaped grounds in the center of Blountstown to the west of the courthouse.
+The south front has a projecting center section with arched entrance and recessed doorway on the first story.
 The center section rises to a peal above the roof line.
 The building has a west wing.
 The roof is hipped.
-The former courtrroom was located on the second story.
+The former courtroom was located on the second story.

 See: National Register of Historic Places – Old Calhoun County Courthouse

 History: The first county seats do not appear to have courthouses.
 In 1880, the county seat was moved to Blountstown from Abes Springs Bluff.
 The first courthouse was a two story frame structure built near the Blount Bluff ( Blountstown ).
 The second courthouse was constructed in 1904 to 1905 and is still standing.
 The third and present courthouse was constructed in 1972 to 1973.